Create a Custom Component

 - You should have a basic understanding of working with GitHub repositories.

-- Generate a deepset Cloud API key to upload the created component to your workspace.
+- Generate a deepset API key to upload the created component to your workspace.
 For instructions, see Generate an API Key.

 Create a Component